Tony Ryall

 Anthony Boyd Williams Ryall CNZM (born 19 November 1964) is a former New Zealand politician.
 He represented the National Party in the New Zealand Parliament from 1990 to 2014.
 Between 2008 and 2014 he served as a cabinet minister, holding the posts of Minister of Health, Minister of State Services and Minister of State Owned Enterprises.
 He served previously in the Shipley Cabinet between 1997 and 1999.
 He announced in February 2014 that he was to retire from politics at that year's general election.
 He is chief executive of BestStart Educare, an early childhood education provider.

 Early life and family

-He was born in Christchurch and educated in the Eastern Bay of Plenty and graduated Bachelor of Business Studies (Accounting and Finance) from Massey University.
+Ryall was born in Christchurch in 19 November 1964, and was educated in the Eastern Bay of Plenty and graduated Bachelor of Business Studies (Accounting and Finance) from Massey University.
 Ryall is married with two children.

 Professional career

 Before entering politics, he worked as a credit analyst at a bank.
 In 1990 he was in the Corporate Credit Recovery section of the Bank of New Zealand.
 He joined the East Cape branch of the Young Nationals in 1980.
 In 1987 he was an assistant at the party National Headquarters, and in 1988/89 was Canvassing Coordinator and Treasurer of the Miramar electorate.